| Title: | High Dimensional Data Visualization |

 Each point glyph can be a polygon object.

-We provide some common polygon coords in polygon_glyph
+We provide some common polygon coords in polygon_glyph.
+Also, users can

 customize their own polygons.